My Very Own Dopamine and Trauma Recovery Story

 For decades, I didn’t understand why I couldn’t simply “move forward.”
 I didn’t understand why motivation felt like a constant battle, why achievements brought no real joy, or why my body remained locked in a state of perpetual readiness for the next disaster.
 I thought I was broken.
 I thought I was weak.

-What I didn’t know then but understand now after twenty-five years in clinical neuroscience and coaching is that my brain wasn’t broken.
+What I didn’t know then but understand now after twenty-five years in clinical neuroscience and practice is that my brain wasn’t broken.
 It was working exactly as it was designed to work under those conditions.
 My dopamine system had been fundamentally rewired by early adversity, and that rewiring determined how I would experience motivation, reward, and resilience for the next three decades of my life.

 The neuroscience of dopamine and trauma is this: early loss doesn’t just hurt emotionally.
 It changes the architecture of your brain’s reward circuitry in measurable, observable ways.
 The dopamine and trauma connection I discovered through my research has changed how I approach every single client.
 And if you’re reading this because you, too, experienced childhood trauma, parental loss, or early adversity, this rewiring is likely the silent force shaping your life right now, influencing decisions you make, relationships you pursue, and how you experience everyday pleasure and pain.